 MOLLY HAND, (Ph.D., Florida State University, 2009) is a scholar and editor with backgrounds in academic and technical writing, editing, and research.
 She is Entrepreneur in Residence in the College of Arts and Sciences, where she serves as Editing Internship Program Director in the Department of English and teaches courses in the Editing-Writing-Media and Literature concentrations.
-She is working to encourage critical conversation around professionalism among English students, to build a greater network of internship opportunities in the Tallahassee area and beyond, and to establish a structure of support and resources around the internship program to provide students with the necessary tools for success and career readiness.
+She is working to foster critical conversation around professionalism among English students and to maintain a structure of support and resources around the internship program to provide students with the necessary tools for success and career readiness.

 Before assuming her current role, she taught, worked in state government, and worked as an independent contractor, providing editorial and research services primarily for scholarly works: critical editions, scholarly monographs, a peer-reviewed journal.
-Her own scholarly work is published in peer-reviewed journals and collections.
+In her own research, she specializes in early modern cultural studies, with a focus on witchcraft and animal studies.

-- Animals and Animality in the Literary Field.
+- Animals, Animality, and Literature.
 Co-editor, with Bruce Boehrer and Brian Massumi.
 Cambridge Critical Concepts series.
-Cambridge University Press, under contract.
+Cambridge University Press, 2018.

 - "Animals, the Devil, and the Sacred in Early Modern English Culture."
-In Animals and Animality in the Literary Field, edited by Boehrer, Hand, and Massumi.
-Cambridge University Press, under contract.
+In Animals, Animality, and Literature, edited by Boehrer, Hand, and Massumi.
+Cambridge University Press, 2018.

 - "Works Excluded from This Edition."
 With Jennifer Keith.
 In The Cambridge Edition of the Works of Anne Finch, vol. 1, edited by Jennifer Keith.
 Cambridge University Press, forthcoming.